 However, most life insurance companies make buying a new policy or modifying an existing one a huge hassle.
 You have to meet with a life insurance agent who tries to upsell you into a whole life policy, often despite the fact that it doesn’t fit your needs.
 Then you have to fill out tons of paperwork, which takes weeks of processing.
 Finally, after a medical exam (which might take another few weeks to schedule), you have a coverage decision.

 That’s where Ladder is different.
 Ladder is a digital life insurtech company that offers only term life insurance policies.
 It works for its customers, so it doesn’t pay commissioned salespeople.

 Ladder’s online application is easy, and decisions are instantaneous.
 Many customers don’t even need a lab or medical exam to get covered.

 Plus, if you get a policy through the company, you can go online and apply for more coverage or decrease your policy as needed.
-With Ladder, it’s easy to ladder up or ladder down your life insurance, so that you always have the right amount of coverage.
+With Ladder, it’s easy to ladder up or ladder down your life insurance as it fits your needs.
+That way, you always have the right amount of coverage.

 When to “Ladder Up” Your Life Insurance

 As you go through early adulthood, your financial obligations may pile up faster than your investment balances.
 Thankfully, life insurance through Ladder tends to be inexpensive.
 For example, a healthy 30-year-old woman can take out a $1 million, 20-year term policy for just $30.05 per month.